 We know that when our voices are left out, our communities suffer, and our planet does too.
 With the Liberated Paths Grantmaking Program, we envision a way to bridge that gap.

 Who is eligible?

 Grantees are rooted within their communities, with the lived experience they need to understand what approaches will work the best for their communities.
 We support leaders of color to design and lead the types of joyful outdoor experiences and environmental efforts that are most meaningful to them and their communities.

 In the 2022 application cycle, your work is eligible for funding if:

-- You are working in one of these geographies: Arizona, New Mexico, and/or the Pacific coast of Oregon and/or Washington.
+- You are working in one of these geographies: Arizona, New Mexico, Oregon, Washington and/or California.

 - Note: You do not need to have a 501(c)(3)status or be fiscally sponsored to apply for a grant.

 - Organizations or projects led by and serving Black, Indigenous, and/or Communities of Color.

 - Organizations or projects with an annual budget of less than $1 million.